-Ablation is usually offered to people with supraventricular tachycardia who do not respond to medications, can't take medications or who continue to have troublesome symptoms despite medication.
+Ablation is usually offered to people with ventricular tachycardia who do not respond to medications or who continue to have troublesome symptoms despite medication.
+Some patients who have an implantable cardioverter-defibrillator (ICD), may need a VT ablation to help reduce the number of shocks from their ICD.